 All children will have access to a test if they display symptoms of coronavirus.
 If they develop symptoms, they should be tested.
 If they test negative, they can return to their setting and their fellow household members can end their self-isolation.
 If they test positive, education and childcare settings should follow guidance on implementing protective measures in education and childcare settings.

-When a child or adult develops symptoms compatible with coronavirus, they should be sent home and advised to self-isolate for 7 days.
+If a child or adult develops symptoms compatible with coronavirus, they should be sent home and advised to self-isolate for 10 days.
 Fellow household members should self-isolate for 14 days.